nextflow-io/nextflow/docs/wave.rst

 More examples
 ---------------

-Check out the `Wave showcase repository <https://github.com/seqeralabs/wave-showcase>`_ for more examples how to use Wave containers.
+See the `Wave showcase repository <https://github.com/seqeralabs/wave-showcase>`_ for more Wave containers configuration examples.